GalSim-developers/GalSim/INSTALL.md

 * `EXTRA_LIBS` ('') specifies libraries to use in addition to what SCons finds on its own.
-This might be useful if you have a non-standard name for one of the external libraries. e.g. If you want to use the Intel MKL library for the fftw3 library, SCons will not automatically try that, so you could add those libraries here.
+This might be useful if you have a non-standard name for one of the external libraries. e.g. If you want to use the Intel MKL library for the FFTW library, SCons will not automatically try that, so you could add those libraries here.
 If there is more than one, they should be quoted with spaces between the different libraries. e.g.
    `EXTRA_LIBS="mkl_intel mkl_intel_thread mkl_core"`

+* `IMPORT_PREFIX` (True) specifies whether to include the directories `PREFIX/include`, `PREFIX/lib` and `PREFIX/bin` as part of the standard path lists.
+Normally, you install everything in the same place, so it is useful to search those locations for some of the prerequisite packages, so the default is True.
+But occasionally, this might be inconvenient, so you can turn this feature off.

 ### Miscellaneous flags:

+* `NOSETESTS` (nosetests) specifies which version of nosetests you want to use for running the unit tests.
+If you specified a non-default python, then there is a possibility that the standard nosetests executable in your path will not work (since it might be for a different version of python).
+In that case, specify the correct nosetests here.

 * `CACHE_LIB` (True) specifies whether to cache the results of the library checks.
 While you are working one getting the prerequisites installed